Time to complete: 8 hours, self-directed

 Content includes: Lesson videos, activities, community discussion and learning resources

-This program is for leaders at all levels
+This program is for professionals at all levels

 About the Faculty